zpscofield/young-jwstpipe/README.md

 $ ./young_pipeline.sh
 ```

-Once the pipeline execution begins, a new directory will be created (output_directory/program) which will contain the output from all stages of the pipeline.
+Once the pipeline execution begins, a new directory will be created (`output_directory/program`) which will contain the output from all stages of the pipeline.
 Additionally, log files (.log) will be created to keep track of the detailed output from the pipeline.
-For stage 3 processing, log files will be located in the final filter directories.
+For Stage 3 processing, log files will be located in the final filter directories.

 ## Acknowledgements